-Most of the times, the first thing that comes to mind to people about chatbots is that they can be used for customer service.
+Most of the time, the first thing that comes to mind to people about chatbots is that they can be used for customer service.
 However, the truth is that there are much broader ways to use them.
-Think of news, sports, travel, retail, fun, games, chatbots can be utilised across all genres that you use to engage with your customers.
+Think of news, sports, travel, retail, fun, and games, and chatbots can be utilized across all genres that you use to engage with your customers.

-And that brings us straight to the core of what a chatbot is, and why it differs from almost all other forms of digital advertising (display ads, email, video, social media).
-A lot of times, companies are using digital advertising still like it was a radio commercial.
+And that brings us straight to the core of what a chatbot is and why it differs from almost all other forms of digital advertising (display ads, email, video, and social media).
+A lot of times, companies use digital advertising still like it was a radio commercial.
 They blast content towards their targeted audience like it was a tv-commercial.

 Chatbots, however, have the possibility to engage with your audience.
-Even though at its core, it is still a computer program, that is bound by rules.
+Even though, at its core, it is still a computer program that is bound by rules.
 The end-user perceives it as if they were having a conversation with a human.
-That by itself, put its value higher than even that of the most successful application or advertisement you could ever create up until now.
+That, by itself, puts its value higher than even that of the most successful application or advertisement you could ever create up until now.

 The result?
 A (Facebook Messenger) chatbot helps you to achieve the holy grail of all your marketing efforts.
 You can make an emotional connection with your customers.